memgraph/docs/gqlalchemy/how-to-guides/loaders/make-a-custom-file-system-importer.md

 ### 2. Wrap the `TableToGraphImporter`

-Next, you need to wrap the `TableToGraphImporter` class and make your own `AzureBlobImporter`, which initializes the `AzureBlobFileSystemHandler` and `PyarrowDataLoader` objects, and passes the `DataLoader` to the `TableToGraphImporter`.
+Next, you need to wrap the `TableToGraphImporter` class and make your own `AzureBlobImporter`, which initializes the `AzureBlobFileSystemHandler` and `PyArrowDataLoader` objects, and passes the `DataLoader` to the `TableToGraphImporter`.

 ```python
 class AzureBlobImporter(TableToGraphImporter):